Offrandes (Varèse)

-Offrandes (in English, Offerings) is a short composition for soprano and chamber orchestra by French composer Edgard Varèse.
-It was finished in 1921.
+Offrandes (in English, Offerings) is a short 1921 composition for soprano and chamber orchestra by French composer Edgard Varèse.

-Offrandes was premiered on April 23, 1922 at the Greenwich Village Theatre, in New York City and marked Varèse's first work to be premiered in the American continent.
-It was conducted by long-time collaborator and renowned harpist Carlos Salzedo, to whom the second movement is dedicated.
-Nina Koshetz played the part of the soprano with the New Symphony Orchestra, an orchestra created by Varèse in 1919 to secure the American premieres of compositions by other contemporary composers, most notably Schoenberg's Pierrot Lunaire and Stravinsky's Les noces.
+Offrandes was premiered on April 23, 1922 at the Greenwich Village Theatre, in New York City, making it Varèse's first work to be premiered on the American continent.
+The premiere was performed by soprano Nina Koshetz and conducted by long-time collaborator and harpist Carlos Salzedo (to whom the second movement is dedicated) with the New Symphony Orchestra, an orchestra created by Varèse in 1919 to secure the American premieres of compositions by other contemporary composers, such as Schoenberg's Pierrot Lunaire and Stravinsky's Les noces.

-Offrandes was first published in 1927 by C. C. Birchard and republished in 1960 by Franco Colombo and Ricordi.
+Offrandes was first published in 1927 by C.C.
+Birchard and republished in 1960 by Franco Colombo and Ricordi.

 Background

 Offrandes, entitled Dedications for the premiere, was written on a commission by the International Composers' Guild, of which Varèse himself was the director.
 This was the first commission out of many, one each year, until the guild was dissolved in 1927.
-The piece, finished in 1921, was completed shortly after Varèse released a manifesto praising composers and attacking performers.
-According to Varèse, "the composer is the only one of the creators today who is denied direct contact with the public.
-When his work is done, he is thrust aside and the interpreter enters, not to try to understand the work but impertinently to judge it."
+The piece was completed shortly after Varèse released a manifesto praising composers and attacking performers.
+According to Varèse, "The composer is the only one of the creators of today who is denied direct contact with the public.
+When his work is done he is thrust aside, and the interpreter enters, not to try to understand the composition but impertinently to judge it."

 The first movement is dedicated "à Louise", Edgard Varèse's wife, who was also an influential literary figure and played an essential role in supporting Varèse's career.
-The couple married in 1922, the same year Offrandes premiered.
+The couple married in 1922, the same year that Offrandes premiered.